Menu

 Registration Fees

-• Virtual registration is $8 for members of VAFRE or Central Virginia Chapter AFP, ($0 for those with a Virtual Season Pass), $11 for nonmembers who work at a member organization, and $15 for nonmembers.
+• Virtual registration is $8 for members of VAFRE ($0 for those with a Virtual Season Pass), $11 for Central Virginia Chapter AFP members and nonmembers who work at a member organization, and $15 for nonmembers.
 The virtual registration fees help support the technology costs associated with offering a hybrid event.

-• In-person registration is $20 for members of VAFRE or Central Virginia Chapter AFP ($0 for those with a Season Pass or $12 for those with a Virtual Season Pass), $25 for nonmembers who work at a member organization, and $30 for guests.
+• In-person registration is $20 for members of VAFRE ($0 for those with a Season Pass or $12 for those with a Virtual Season Pass), $25 for Central Virginia Chapter AFP members and nonmembers who work at a member organization, and $30 for guests.
 All in-person registrants should select their meal during the registration process.

 Past events